-The purchase of our stock enables retailers to obtain membership in Ace.
-Membership entitles our retailers to purchase merchandise and services from us.
-Members are also eligible to receive patronage distributions based on the volume of merchandise they purchase from us, but these distributions are dependent on Ace's patronage-based business being profitable.
-(See "Membership Information - Patronage Distributions - Patronage Distributions Determinations.")
+The purchase of our stock enables prospective retailers to obtain membership in Ace.
+Membership entitles our Retailers to purchase merchandise and services from us that are either not available to non-member retailers (such as Ace branded merchandise) or are at prices that are not otherwise available.
+Retailers are also eligible to receive patronage distributions based on the volume of merchandise they purchase from us, but these distributions are dependent on Ace's patronage-based business being profitable.
+(See "Membership Information - Patronage Distributions - Patronage Distribution Determinations.")
 We cannot guarantee that patronage distributions will be made for any year.

-Our stock is sold only to approved retailers of hardware and related products who apply for membership in Ace Hardware Corporation.
+Our stock is sold only to approved prospective retailers of hardware and related products who apply for membership in Ace Hardware Corporation.
 The purchase price (par value) for each share of Class A Stock is \$1,000 and the purchase price (par value) for each share of Class C Stock is \$100.